Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Corner plot shown as individual joint posterior plots

 \section{Corner plot shown as individual joint posterior plots}

-Due to space constraints, we show in Fig.~\ref{fig_last} the 36 individual joint posterior pair-plots corresponding to the non-diagonal elements of the $9 \times 9$ corner plot.
+Due to space constraints, we show in Fig.~\ref{fig_last}, the 36 individual joint posterior pair-plots corresponding to the non-diagonal elements of the $9 \times 9$ corner plot.
 The diagonal elements of the corner plot have been shown in Fig.~\ref{fig_trace}.
-In each pair-plot, we show the 1-sigma ($68\%$) and 3-sigma ($99.7\%$) highest posterior density (HPD) regions.
-The true parameter values for this case correspond to those in Fig.~\ref{fig_response}, except the initial binary separation which is 1 AU.
+In each pair-plot, we show the 1-sigma ($68\%$, green) and 3-sigma ($99.7\%$, purple) highest posterior density (HPD) regions.
+The true parameter values for this case correspond to those in Fig.~\ref{fig_response}, except the initial binary separation which is 1 AU (corresponding to an initial GW period of 3.1 h).
 32 data points have been taken over an observing time of 12 hours at a PSNR of 100.
-The results of Fig.~\ref{fig_last} are discussed in Sect.~\ref{param_degen}.
+The results of Fig.~\ref{fig_last} are discussed in Sec.~\ref{param_degen}.